Botswana Patriotic Front

-The Botswana Patriotic Front (BPF) is a populist and conservative liberal political party in Botswana formed in July 2019 by members of the Botswana Democratic Party who split from the party because of a high profile rivalry between former President Ian Khama and Mokgweetsi Masisi.
+The Botswana Patriotic Front (BPF) is a populist political party in Botswana formed in July 2019 by members of the Botswana Democratic Party who split from the party because of a high-profile rivalry between former presidents Ian Khama and Mokgweetsi Masisi.

 History

 The party was officially launched in July 2019 as a split from the ruling Botswana Democratic Party (BDP).
-It was backed by former President and BDP leader Ian Khama after he left the party.
+It was backed by former president and BDP leader Ian Khama after he left the party.

 In the October 2019 general elections, the party received 4.3% of the vote and won three seats, all in Khama's home area of Central District – Tshekedi Khama II elected in Serowe West, Leepetswe Lesedi in Serowe South and Baratiwa Mathoothe in Serowe North.
 However, party leader Biggie Butale failed to be elected in Tati West.

-The party suspended public activities in January 2021 due to the COVID-19 pandemic.
+On 6 August 2022, the BPF joined the Umbrella for Democratic Change alliance, at that time, uniting all opposition parties in the National Assembly except the Alliance for Progressives.
+However, during a party retreat on the 6th of April 2024, the party left the alliance, opting for a "pact model" instead of running under the UDC symbol ahead of the 2024 elections.